flutter/website/src/deployment/android-release.md

 storeFile=<location of the key store file, e.g. /Users/<user name>/key.jks>
 ```

-*Note*: Keep this file private; do not check it into public source control.
+*Note:* Keep this file private; do not check it into public source control.

 ### Configure signing in gradle

-Configure signing for your app by editing the `<app dir>/android/app/build.gradle`
+Configure signing for your app by editing the
-file.
+`<app dir>/android/app/build.gradle` file.

 1. Replace:
 ```